-Learn about Inuit Culture, European exploration, whaling and the seal trade and the search for a North West Passage whilst on your voyage.
+If you dont have 49 days for this epic adventure then you can still learn about Inuit Culture, European exploration, whaling and the seal trade and the search for a North West Passage whilst on a shorter West Greenland Expedition.
 Tecla has a great ships Library and there are several museums in Nuuk.

 Sense of History - In the wake of the Polar Explorers